stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 widower of high birth and unblemished standing named Dutee Tillinghast, whose only daughter Eliza seemed dowered with every conceivable advantage save prospects as an heiress.
 Capt.
-Tillinghast was completely under the domination of Curwen; and consented, after a terrible interview in his cupolaed house on Power&rsquo;s Lane hill, to sanction the blasphemous alliance.
+Tillinghast was completely under the domination of Curwen; and consented, after a terrible interview in his cupolaed house on Power's Lane hill, to sanction the blasphemous alliance.

   Eliza Tillinghast was at that time eighteen years of age, and had been reared as gently as the reduced circumstances of her father permitted.
-She had attended Stephen Jackson&rsquo;s school opposite the Court-House Parade; and had been diligently instructed by her mother, before the latter&rsquo;s death of smallpox in 1757, in all the arts and refinements of domestic life.
+She had attended Stephen Jackson's school opposite the Court-House Parade; and had been diligently instructed by her mother, before the latter's death of smallpox in 1757, in all the arts and refinements of domestic life.
 A sampler of hers, worked in 1753 at the age of nine, may still be found in the rooms of the Rhode Island Historical Society.
-After her mother&rsquo;s death she had kept the house, aided only by one old black woman.
+After her mother's death she had kept the house, aided only by one old black woman.
 Her arguments with her father concerning the proposed Curwen marriage must have been painful indeed; but of these we have no record.
 Certain it is that her engagement to young Ezra Weeden, second mate of the Crawford packet   Enterprise,   was